ibm-cloud-docs/key-protect/about.md

 Both versions provide full-service encryption solutions that allow data to be secured and stored in {{site.data.keyword.cloud_notm}} by using envelope encryption techniques and cloud-based hardware security modules.
 Standard is a multi-tenant offering, where {{site.data.keyword.keymanagementserviceshort}} manages the isolation of keys and resources.
 Dedicated is single-tenant, offering full control of keys (master key and root keys) and confidential computing.

 All existing key operations (for example, key creations, rotations, deletions) are available for the Dedicated option in the console.
-However, initializing the service requires following CLI instructions that can be found in [Initializing Dedicated {{site.data.keyword.keymanagementserviceshort}} by creating an instance, credentials, and a master key](/docs/key-protect?topic=key-protect-st-init-cli).
+However, initializing the service requires CLI instructions that can be found in [Initializing Dedicated {{site.data.keyword.keymanagementserviceshort}} by creating an instance, credentials, and a master key](/docs/key-protect?topic=key-protect-provision-ded-instance&interface=cli).
 {: important}

 ## Overview of both offerings